Identity and Access Management for LXD

 Embedded OpenFGA Driver Performance

-Performance of the embedded driver must be tested on a large cluster with many LXD entities before this feature is released.
+For this reason, performance of the embedded driver should be tested on a large cluster with many LXD entities before this feature is released.
 If the performance impact is high, it may be necessary to implement a caching strategy for OpenFGA tuples.
 The github.com/openfga/openfga/pkg/storage/memory.MemoryBackend could then be used.
 Unfortunately any caching strategy is likely to be quite complex because the cache will need to be refreshed on all nodes if any instance, storage pool, storage volume, network, etc. is created, deleted, or renamed.

 Future Work